tailscale/security-policies/incident-response/index.md

 * Modification or defacement of websites
 * New open network ports on a system

-Tailscale regularly reviews logs for detecting and tracking attempted intrusions and other suspicious activity.
+Tailscale regularly reviews logs to detect and track attempted intrusions and other suspicious activity.
 These include git, cloud, networking, SaaS tool, and other infrastructure logs.

 The Security Review Team: